rusch95/rusch95.github.io/_posts/2020-07-26-flippinig-bits.md

 The free-trial is fairly restrictive, but the labeling provided was very useful in hunting down the assembly code section corresponding to the buggy line of code.

 I then used _otool_ to get a text disassembly dump via the command `otool -vtj Brogue > asmdump`.
+_otool_ is a nifty CLI program for working with LLVM produced code and artifacts that I believe is on MacOS by default.
 I’m a little more dextrous interacting with code via Vim, so it was easier to play around with the specific assembly sections.
 Additionally, this tool gave me the full hexdump of each line of assembly, which I couldn’t easily tease out of Hopper.